Kurtz writes about this reproduction:

 (Valentin Dufour, La dance macabre des Saints Innocents de Paris.
 My layout, see the original page to the right)

 One can hardly read the text differently than Kurtz did: That Dufour has combined three manuscripts and added punctuation from Lincy and Tisserand, who "had had the originals at their disposition".
-By "originals" Dufour presumably refers to the 1485- and 1486-versions, for Tisserand doesn't anywhere mention anything about manuscripts.
+By "originals" Dufour presumably refers to the printed 1485- and 1486-editions, for Tisserand doesn't anywhere mention anything about manuscripts.

 Once again something doesn't smell right, for Lincy and Tisserand were privileged by having the backing of the Imperial senator and prefect to get their hands on the 1485-version fra Grenoble.
 That's why they "had the originals at their disposal".
 But how could Dufour be able to produce a »Fac-simile de l'édition de 1484«, if he hadn't seen this version?
 Of course this could explain why he writes "1484" instead of 1485.(3)